Post

 Pitfalls of MySQL's READ UNCOMMITTED

-In this article, I discuss a quirk of READ UNCOMMITTED in InnoDB (MySQL’s default storage engine) that can lead to surprising behaviour, and discuss a possible improvement.
+In this article, I discuss a quirk of READ UNCOMMITTED in InnoDB (MySQL’s default storage engine) that can lead to surprising behaviour, and discuss the implementation characteristics causing it.

 Consider the following table: